 The building was converted to a play centre for a period in the late 20th Century before being turned into a cafe.

 In the picture above Primrose Cottage is visible on the right.
-The building beyond that was at one time Burnham Garden Centre as can be seen in the picture below.
+The building beyond that was at one time Burnham Garden Centre as can be seen in the pictures below taken shortly before its closure in the early 21st century.

 The next picture shows a Cub Scout an Brownie parade crossing Pier St. before the construction of the supermarket building.
 The picture is dated 1982.